 There are countless other scenarios that dynamic security testing covers: is the app hackable through Bluetooth?
 Can it be compromised at startup time?
 What matters is that you choose the right service or product that offers maximum protection.

 Does all this mean static analysis is just a facade that should be avoided?
 Not at all.
 Static analysis remains a key preliminary check.
 In fact, static and dynamic analysis form a complement – static analysis makes assertions about the state of an app's security, and dynamic analysis verifies (or contradicts) to build on the outcome.
 We suggest a healthy mix of the two to ensure app security!

 Why is DAST Testing Important?

 The importance of DAST in terms of security during any software development process is immense.
 It comes into play in the SDLC as early as the initial building phase.
 This is the phase where security experts can actually observe how the app is behaving in the HTTP environment and try to simulate attacks from a threat actor's perspective.

-The best thing about DAST is that it focuses on the real risks rather than coming up with the vulnerabilities which might not pose any risk at all.
-It brings to attention the security risks that generally occur because of the interactions happening between several complex frameworks like APIs, microservices and others.
+The best thing about DAST is that it focuses on the real risks rather than coming up with vulnerabilities that might not pose any risk at all.
+It brings to attention the security risks that generally occur because of the interactions happening between several complex frameworks like APIs, microservices, and others.

-These frameworks might be secure on their own, but if they work in collaboration in a complicated web environment can surely cause deep troubles.
+These frameworks might be secure on their own, but if they work in collaboration in a complicated web environment can surely cause deep trouble.

 DAST follows the methodology of simulating malicious external attacks on applications by implementing automated scans.
-These scans identify threats which are generally not a part of the expected list of threats.
+These scans identify threats that are generally not a part of the expected list of threats.